Mary-Ya/Vending/readme.md

 https://github.com/DimitriMikadze/express-react-redux-starter.git

 ## Packages
-I'd try to keep project minimalistic, so use only necessary libraries and tools.
+I try to keep project minimalistic, so use only necessary libraries and tools.
 Test-tools and jQuery were removed as excess.

 ### React